Sibghatullah-Laghari/mediconnect/DEPLOYMENT.md

 ## Application Logs

-When the production profile is enabled, backend logs are written to standard output in JSON format, making them compatible with centralized logging platforms such as ELK Stack or Amazon CloudWatch.
+When the production profile is enabled, backend logs are written to standard output in JSON format, making them compatible with centralized logging platforms such as the ELK Stack or Amazon CloudWatch.

 ## Scheduled Maintenance

-`TokenCleanupService` executes automatically once each day at midnight to remove expired refresh tokens and verification records from the database.
+`TokenCleanupService` runs automatically once each day at midnight to remove expired refresh tokens and verification records from the database.

 ---